Advertisement

 Concussions

-• Wear the right gear: Almost all sports require that kids wear some type of protection like shoulder pads or helmets, but it’s important that your child’s gear fits properly.
-If it doesn’t, it’s probably not going to protect them as well.
-You may have to replace certain types of gear each season, especially if your child has out-grown it or it’s worn out.
+Wear the right gear.
+Almost all sports require kids to wear protection like shoulder pads or helmets.
+But it’s important for the gear to fit properly.
+If it doesn’t, it won’t protect them as well.
+You may have to replace certain items each season, especially if your child has outgrown it or it’s worn out.
 Watch out for things like broken buckles and worn padding.

-• Be aware of the signs: It’s not always easy to recognize the signs of a concussion, but if you and your child are familiar with common signs, that may help.
-“If an athlete suspects he or she might have a concussion, they should be honest with parents, athletic trainers and coaches in order to prevent a prolonged recovery from a concussion,” says Schultz.
-Some symptoms may gradually worsen over time and may not show up until days later: Here are some signs to watch out for:
+Be aware of the signs.
+It’s not always easy to recognize a concussion.
+But it helps when you and your child are familiar with common signs.
+Some symptoms may gradually worsen over time and might not show up until days later.
+Here are signs to watch for:

 • Headache